The 14 Best Shooter Games Like CSGO

-Fortnite had most of the popular battle royale mechanics.
+Fortnite has most of the popular battle royale mechanics.
 You start at an island with a lobby of up to 100 people.
 You then try to find guns, explosives, and healing items to try and outlast everyone in the lobby.
-However, Fornite had one mechanic the other games didn’t have; it featured building.
+Unlike most other battle royale games, Fortnite also features building.

-Building in Fortnite allowed players to create roofs, walls, stairs, and floors out of materials they harvested in the game.
-This can be used to get some extra cover, build a fort, or even take the high ground against your opponents.
+Building in Fortnite allows players to create roofs, walls, stairs, and floors out of materials harvested in the game.
+This helps players get some extra cover, build a fort, or even take the high ground against opponents.

-This unique mechanic allowed players to pull off insane edit peaks, ambitious forts, and crazy plays.
-The building mechanic helped make Fortnite one of the most exciting battle royale games you can play.
+This unique mechanic allows players to pull off insane edit peaks, ambitious forts, and crazy plays.
+The building mechanic helps to make Fortnite one of the most exciting battle royale games you can play.

-Fornite also features various fun emotes, stunning skins, and crazy in-game events that either told a story or featured an in-game concert from famous artists.
+Fornite also features various fun emotes, stunning skins, and crazy in-game events that either tell a story or feature an in-game concert from famous artists.
 It’s one of the more unique games like CSGO because you can outplay your opponents in so many other ways.

 12. PUBG: Battlegrounds

 PUBG: Battlegrounds is the battle royale game that introduced the genre into the mainstream media.
-It featured great graphics, realistic weapons and items, and the famous “Winner Winner Chicken Dinner” tag line.
+It features great graphics, realistic weapons and items, and the famous “Winner Winner Chicken Dinner” tag line.